-For Southeast Asia, I got Tetanus (had already had the booster, which is necessary every 10 years), another booster of Measles, Mumps, and Rubella as well as Polio (You probably had these as a child, but it’s good to get a booster.
-My GP Doc was able to give me these and bill insurance as a medical neccessity), Typhoid which I took in pill form (this method is cheaper and lasts longer than an injection), and Hep A.
+For Southeast Asia, I got tetanus (had already had the booster, which is necessary every 10 years), another booster of MMR (measles, mumps, and rubella) as well as polio (You probably had these as a child, but it’s good to get a booster.
+My GP doc was able to give me these and bill insurance as a medical necessity), typhoid which I took in pill form (this method is cheaper and lasts longer than an injection), and hep A.

-I think I’ll also pass on the Malaria pills.
-Everyone has an opinoin, but in general, I think I’ll wait until I get to Asia to make the choice.
+I think I’ll also pass on the malaria pills.
+Everyone has an opinion, but in general, I think I’ll wait until I get to Asia to make the choice.
 I hope these aren’t famous last words (or in my case, probably not that famous).